 To be considered in this year's legislative session, Mullin's office must submit the bill by Feb.
 23. Then it will be assigned a bill number and begin winding its way through legislative committees.

-Mullin said he gets well over 100 bill proposals at
+Mullin said he gets well over 100 bill proposals at the start

 "It just seemed to run counter to all openness laws and transparency," Mullin said.
 "We don't look at it as a gruesome thing.
 We look at it as an area that needs to be shored up and are fairly confident that most will be supportive of it."